-- 1. Navigate to LAN > LAN Segments. - 2.
-Click on Networking Rules under the Actions column. - Select QoS Prioritizing in the rule dropdown and click Add New Networking Bule - 4.
+- 1. Navigate to LAN->LAN Segments. - 2.
+Click on Networking Rules under the Actions column. - 3.
+Select QoS Prioritizing in the rule dropdown and click Add New Networking Rule. - 4.
 Enter a descriptive name for the rule in the Rule Name field. - 5.
 Configure the fields and click Save.
-See QoS Priority on page 66 for more information about the specific QoS configuration fields.
+See A.2.4 QoS Priority for more information about the specific QoS configuration fields.

-9.3 Configuring LAN Throughput Reporting Frequency
+9.3.
+Configuring LAN Throughput Reporting Frequency